 Abbey Lakes is made up of 5 main lakes, these being Heron, Fox, Kingfisher, Attila & Wild Boar, each lake has its own unique challenges and various stock levels to suit different levels of angling ability.
 We decided that Heron Lake would be our destination and we booked up for May 2012.

 Heron Lake is the largest lake on the Abbey Lakes complex at 35 acres covering 22 swims.
-The lake is very much like an English pit, with large open water, smaller bays and an island to target.
-According to the Abbey Lakes website, there are some 1000-1200 carp present, with an average weight of between 33-37lb.
+The lake is very much like an English gravel pit, with large open water, smaller bays and an island to target.
+According to the Abbey Lakes website, there is some 1000-1200 carp present, with an average weight of between 33-37lb.
 What really caught our imagination was the thought of catching Shoulders, an absolute monster which currently holds the complex record at a staggering 94lb 4oz.
 There are several 60lb plus fish present in Heron and we were lucky enough to see a few on the bank during our trip (more on that later!).

 As the Friday rolled around we packed up the vans and headed off down to the Channel Tunnel.
-After an overnight drive, a blown tyre and some dodgy directions from Ben, our group finally rolled into the Abbey Lakes complex.
-Myself and Ben arrived very early in the morning, around 3am, and tried to get a few hours of sleep in the van to no avail.
-As soon as first light arrived we spotted an opportunity to hedge our bets by having a sneak around Heron Lake at first light before the rest of our group arrived, a decision which ultimately turned the week into a productive one for myself and Ben.
-We walked around the lake at around 6 am and there was little sign of action, anglers tucked in there Bivvy’s and dry unhooking mats all around.
+After an overnight drive, a blown tyre and some bad direction giving from Ben, our group finally rolled into the Abbey Lakes complex.
+We arrived very early in the morning, around 3 am, and tried to get a few hours of sleep in the van to no avail.
+As soon as the first light arrived we spotted an opportunity to hedge our bets by having a sneak around Heron Lake at first light before the rest of our group arrived, a decision which ultimately turned the week into a productive one for myself and Ben.
+We walked around the lake at around 6 am and there was little sign of action, anglers tucked in their Bivvies and dry unhooking mats all around.